When you lose your voice, it’s most often due to laryngitis. Laryngitis occurs when your larynx (voice box) becomes irritated and inflamed.

 Your throat naturally dries out during the night.
 When you sleep, you produce less saliva and bacteria builds up in your mouth.
 That’s where “morning breath” comes from.
 When your mouth and throat dry out, your voice box can become even more irritated.

 Using a humidifier while you sleep will prevent this from happening and help you maximize your healing time.
-Learn all about humidifiers, including where to buy them, here.
+Learn all about humidifiers here.

 8. Gargle with salt water